SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I lay my head on her leg, using it as a pillow.

+*I like this.
+Her leg makes a soft pillow.*

 Pinkie whispers, "Rainbow?"

 "Yes?"

-"You should probably leave, I think I'm going to be here a while.
+"You should probably leave, I think I'm going to be here awhile.
 She just started using my leg as a pillow."

 "Are you sure?"